ABaboshin/DotNetCoreProfiler/k8s/Readme.md

 A Mutating admission webhook which injects tracing and monitoring using the .net core profiler from this repository.

+Features:
-Kubernetes feature: auto detecting of the app names based on the parent deployment/statefulset name.
+- auto detecting of the app names based on the parent deployment/statefulset name,
+- inject custom profiler configuration via configmap (see Sample).

 ## Implementation